Skip to main content

 “I had no idea how much time was on the clock,” Schubert said.
 “I mean, I just got a pass from my neighbor, Channing Goodwin, and just slid it home and the place erupted.”

-The Cadets tied the game roughly halfway through the second period when senior Oliver Marvin pounced on a rebound for his fifth goal of the season.
+The Cadets tied the score roughly halfway through the second period when senior Oliver Marvin pounced on a rebound for his fifth goal of the season.
 The teams skated to the second intermission tied 1-1.

 “Coach just said in the locker room, ‘Whoever gets the first one’s going to win,‘ ” Schubert said.
 “He was right.”

-On their first power play of the game, the Irish regained the lead 2 minutes and 17 seconds into the third period on Schubert’s second of the game.
-Set up in the offensive zone, Rosemount cycled the puck, sending a cross-ice pass to Schubert who ripped a shot for his fourth power-play goal of the season.
+On their first power play of the game, the Irish regained the lead 2 minutes and 17 seconds into the third period on Schubert’s second goal of the game.
+Set up in the offensive zone, Rosemount cycled the puck, sending a cross-ice pass to Schubert, who ripped a shot for his fourth power-play goal of the season.

 “I just tried to get it out,” Goodwin said.
 “Because if they have the puck in the zone, they’re a good team, so they’re probably going to score, so just chip it out, and I think it got a lucky bounce.
 I didn’t even see it, and then it went in somehow.”